Edited by Andrew Garrod, Robert Kilkenny and Christina Gómez.

 - Read the eBook via the Egan Library (Ebrary collection, login with UAS username/password)

-- We are working to bring Christina Gomez, co-editor of Mixed and Professor of Liberal Arts at the School of the Art Institute of Chicago (SAIC)to the Juneau Campus in November 2016.
+- Christina Gomez, co-editor of Mixed and Professor of Liberal Arts at the School of the Art Institute of Chicago (SAIC)will visit the Juneau Campus in November 2016.
 During her visit she will meet with several UAS classes, provide a faculty workshop on strategies for diversity and inclusion in the classroom, serve as a panelist in the UAS Power and Place Symposium and provide a keynote lecture in the Egan Library.
 See the events tab for details.

 ABOUT THE BOOK:

 Mixed: Multiracial College Students Tell Their Life Stories presents engaging and incisive first-person experiences of what it is like to be multiracial in what is supposedly a postracial world.
 Bringing together twelve essays by college students who identify themselves as multiracial, this book considers what this identity means in a reality that occasionally resembles the post-racial dream of some and at other times recalls a familiar world of racial and ethnic prejudice.